con2/edegal/README.md

     alias dc-test="docker-compose --file=docker-compose.test.yml up --abort-on-container-exit --exit-code-from=test"
     dc-test

+#### Caveats

+* Due to deep magic performed by the `react-scripts` proxy, picture & album downloads do not work in local dev and you are offered `index.html` instead.

 ### The Traditional Way

 For developing the backend or frontend components without Docker Compose, please see the set-up instructions in their respective README files under `backend/` and `frontend/`.